 It's not enough to just record dozens of videos of yourself speaking into the camera unless you’re giving learners opportunities to apply the content they’re learning about, which should align well with the actionable learning objectives you laid out in step 1.

-Interactive elements is a great way to turn passive learners into active learners.
+Interactive elements are a great way to turn passive learners into active learners.
 Elements such as simulations, games, discussion boards, surveys or quizzes help keep learners engaged.
 Let’s take a deeper dive into some content strategies that drive engagement.

 Games are a great way to engage learners online.
 This method is often referred to as gamification.
 Depending on your subject matter and the demographic of your learner audience, you can decide where you go to create online games.
 Once you understand what motivates your learners, check out these areas below to get started.

 Simulations can also be a form of gaming.
 You can present learners were with a scenario and provided several possible response options.
 Have them discuss the situation in a forum, then vote on the response they most supported.
 In the following week, create a situation that built on the decision made the previous week.

-Incorporating story into your delivery of content can increase engagement.
+Incorporating stories into your delivery of content can increase engagement.
 It can be equally meaningful to require learners to share stories that relate to learned concepts.
 Assigning reflections, asking learners to blog, or posing forum prompts that allow focused sharing of personal stories can be ways of allowing learners to make meaning through their own stories as well as through reading colleagues’ stories.